majsylw/SecondVoice/content/post/0-Recruiting/index.md

 * January - April - Model design, training & testing.
 * April - June  - Article preparation & summary.

-To see detailed schedule [click here](https://www.hearai.pl/about/).
+To see detailed schedule [clik here](https://www.hearai.pl/about/).\

-Our plan includes various technical and non-technical workshops with experienced speakers and engineers.
+Our plan includes various technical and non-technical workshops with experienced speakers to expand our views on Deaf community problems, sign language, and technical knowledge.

-You will gain confidence in working in machine learning projects, have an opportunity to learn more about Deaf community problems and Sign Language, and expand your technical knowledge.
+You will gain confidence in working in machine learning projects, have an opportunity to learn more about Deaf community problems and Sign Language, and expand your technical knowledge.\
+For the next six months, we will work together and gather online every week.

 We managed to connect 5 ML Enthusiasts and 5 Mentors, but we know it is not enough!

 # We are recruiting seven more people to join our team!
 We are looking for volunteers of all genders willing to commit to the 6-month-long project and spend their free time working on AI for good.